matt-harvey/tabulo/README.md

 |     2 |  true |
 ```

-If the table cannot be fit within `max_column_width`, column widths are reduced as required, with
+If the table cannot be fit within `max_table_width`, column widths are reduced as required, with
 wrapping or truncation then occuring as necessary (see [Overflow handling](#overflow-handling)).
 Under the hood, a character of width is deducted column by column&mdash;the widest column being
 targetted each time&mdash;until the table will fit.
 This is very useful when you want to ensure the